-The diagram shows a decreasing tendency in electricity consumption from 2015 to 2018 however, in 2018 there is a small increase, which can be explained by new electronic equipment and changes in the types of waste received at our facilities.
+The diagram shows a decreasing tendency in electricity consumption from 2015 to 2019, which can be explained by new electronic equipment and changes in the types of waste received at our facilities.

-In order to focus on the electricity consumption for handling and preparation of waste, the Group has set OEE (overall equipment efficiency) figures for baler equipment which are considered to constitute a significant part of the total electricity consumption.
+In order to focus on the electricity consumption for handling and preparation of waste, the Group has set OEE (overall equipment efficiency) figures for our baler equipment which are considered to constitute a significant part of the total electricity consumption.